-$^{14}\mathrm{C}$ is oxidized after production and becomes as $^{14}\mathrm{CO}2$ part of the global carbon cycle.
-It enters the ocean-sediment and the land biosphere and is removed from the climate system by radioactive decay with an average lifetime of $5730\,\mathrm{yr/log(2)} = life time of 8267\,\mathrm{yr}$ and to a minor part by seafloor sediment burial.
-Atmospheric $^{14}\mathrm{C}$ is influenced not only by short-term production variations, but also by variations of the coupled carbon cycle-climate system, and their evolutions due to the long-timescales governing radioactive decay and carbon overturning in the land and ocean.
+14 C is oxidised after production and becomes as 14 CO2 part of the global carbon cycle.
+It enters the ocean, sediments, and the land biosphere and is removed from the climate system by radioactive decay, with an average lifetime of 5730 yr/ln(2) = 8267 yr, and to a minor part by seafloor sediment burial.
+Atmospheric 14 C is influenced not only by short-term production variations, but also by variations of the coupled carbon-cycle-climate system, and their evolutions due to the long timescales governing radioactive decay and carbon overturning in the land and ocean.

 The conversion of the radiocarbon proxy record (McCormac et al., 2004; Reimer et al., 2009) to TSI involves several steps.
 First a carbon cycle model is applied to infer radiocarbon production by deconvolving the atmospheric radiocarbon budget.
-Radiocarbon production is equal to the prescribed changes in the atmospheric radiocarbon inventory and decay in the atmosphere plus the modeled net air-to-sea and net air-to-land $^{14}\mathrm{C}$ fluxes.
-The radiocarbon signature of a flux or a reservoir is commonly reported in the $\Delta^{14}\mathrm{C}$ -notation, i.e. as the fractionation-corrected per mil deviation of $^{14}\mathrm{R}=^{14}\mathrm{C}/^{12}\mathrm{C}$ from a given standard defined as $^{14}\mathrm{R}{\mathrm{std}}=1.176\times10^{-12}$ (Stuiver and Polach, 1977). $^{14}\mathrm{C}$ production depends on the magnitude of the shielding of the Earth's atmosphere by the geomagnetic and the open solar magnetic field.
-Reconstructions of the geomagnetic field can thus be combined with a physical mechanistic cosmogenic isotope production model (Masarik and Beer, 1999, 2009; Kovaltsov et al., 2012) to infer the strength the magnetic field enclosed in solar winds of the solar magnetic field as expressed by the so called solar modulation potential, $\Phi$ .
-Finally, $\Phi$ is translated into variations in TSI.
+Radiocarbon production is equal to the prescribed changes in the atmospheric radiocarbon inventory and decay in the atmosphere plus the modelled net air-to-sea and net air-to-land 14C fluxes.
+The radiocarbon signature of a flux or a reservoir is commonly reported in the Δ^{14} C notation, i.e. as the fractionation-corrected per mil deviation of ${}^{14}R = {}^{14}C/{}^{12}C$ from a given standard defined as ${}^{14}R{\text{std}} = 1.176 \times 10^{-12}$ (Stuiver and Polach, 1977). ${}^{14}C$ production depends on the magnitude of the shielding of the earth's atmosphere by the geomagnetic and the open solar magnetic fields.
+Reconstructions of the geomagnetic field can thus be combined with a physical cosmogenic isotope production model (Masarik and Beer, 1999, 2009; Kovaltsov et al., 2012) to infer the strength of the magnetic field enclosed in solar winds as expressed by the so-called solar modulation potential, Φ .
+Finally, Φ is translated into variations in TSI.

 Each of these steps has distinct uncertainties and challenges.
-Deglacial carbon cycle changes are large and atmospheric CO2 increased from 180 ppm at the Last Glacial Maximum to 265 ppm 11 kyr BP.
-These variations are thought to be driven by physical and biogeochemical reorganizations of the ocean (e.g. Brovkin et al., 2012; Menviel et al., 2012).
-They may influence the C evolution in the Holocene and the deconvolution for the C production, but were not considered in previous studies.
-Many earlier studies (Marchal, 2005; Muscheler et al., 2005a; Usoskin and Kromer, 2005; Vonmoos et al., 2006; Steinhilber et al., 2012) deconvolving the C record relied on simplified box models using a perturbation approach (Oeschger et al., 1975; Siegenthaler, 1983) where the natural marine carbon cycle is not simulated and climate and ocean circulation and land carbon turnover is kept constant.
+Deglacial carbon cycle changes are large, and atmospheric CO_2 increased from 180 ppm at the Last Glacial Maximum (LGM) to 265 ppm 11 kyr BP.
+These variations are thought to be driven by physical and biogeochemical reorganisations of the ocean (e.g. Brovkin et al., 2012; Menviel et al., 2012).
+They may influence the 14C evolution in the Holocene and the deconvolution for the 14C production, but were not considered in previous studies.
+Many earlier studies (Marchal, 2005; Muscheler et al., 2005a; Usoskin and Kromer, 2005; Vonmoos et al., 2006; Steinhilber et al., 2012) deconvolving the 14C record relied on simplified box models using a perturbation approach (Oeschger et al., 1975; Siegenthaler, 1983) where the natural marine carbon cycle is not simulated and climate and ocean circulations as well as land carbon turnover are kept constant.
 In the perturbation approach, the ocean carbon and radiocarbon inventory is underestimated by design as the concentration of dissolved inorganic carbon is set to its surface concentration.
-C and C are not transported as separate tracer but combined into a single tracer, the C/C ratio.
-These shortcomings, however, can be overcome by applying a spatially-resolved coupled carbon cycle-climate model that includes the natural carbon cycle and its anthropogenic perturbation and where $^{12}\mathrm{C}$ and $^{14}\mathrm{C}$ are distinguished.
+12C and 14C are not transported as separate tracers but combined into a single tracer, the 14C/12C ratio.
+These shortcomings, however, can be overcome by applying a spatially resolved coupled carbon-cycle-climate model that includes the natural carbon cycle and its anthropogenic perturbation, and where 12C and 14C are distinguished.